 Getting to Zero

 Recently, the Governor and the Legislature came together on a budget for the 2023-24 fiscal year.
 The deal marks the culmination of months of negotiations to create a budget that protects key programs, including those that prioritize fighting climate change, without raising taxes on the middle class.
-As the Chair of the Senate Budget Subcommittee No. 4, which is responsible for Resources, Environmental Protection and Energy, I worked with my colleagues and stakeholders to prioritize the most cost effective solutions to fight climate change.
+As the Chair of the Senate Budget Subcommittee No.

 Last year, California returned to being a world leader on climate.
 Mary Creasman, the head of the influential California Environmental Voters organization, called it the “most impactful year of climate legislation in California history, hands down.”